-PINt= row col row and column intervals of grid points to plot with OUT=PLOT, PARAM=WINDB or PARAM=WINDV; for example, PINT=4 3 plots every fourth grid point in the row direction and every third grid point in the column direction (row default=1;
+PINt= row col row and column intervals of grid points to plot with OUT=PLOT, PARAM=WINDB or PARAM=WINDV; for example, PINT=4 3 plots every fourth grid point in the row direction and every third grid point in the column direction (row default=1; col default=row)

-col default=row)

-geographic region to subsect from the source grid, and row and column reduction intervals to use within the subsect region; see the Remarks elon, wlon eastern and western longitudes of the subsect region (slat, nlat, elon, wlon defaults=region slightly larger than that defined by the frame navigation or map specified with MAP or LAT and LON keywords; if NAV=F is specified, the grid is not subsected)

-incrow, inccol row and column reduction intervals; 1 means use every row/column of grid points in the subsect region, 2 means use every other row/column, etc.; when subsecting a conformal projection grid, the incrow and inccol values must be the same (default=1 for both)

-Note: If the source grid is a McIDAS grid, you can subsect it by row and column instead of latitude and longitude.
-To do so, specify row and column numbers instead of latitudes and longitudes in the first four parameters, and specify ROWCOL as the seventh parameter.
-For example, SUBSECT=10 40 80 160 1 2 ROWCOL uses rows 10, 11, 12, ..., 40 and columns 80, 82, 84, ..., 160 for the subsect region.
-(If you don't include the ROWCOL at the end, it will treat 10 and 40 as latitudes, and 80 and 160 as longitudes.)
+BYTecount= YES lists the number of bytes received from the server NO does not list the number of bytes (default) SUBsect= slat nlat elon w lon incrow inccol geographic region to subsect from the source grid, and row and column reduction intervals to use within the subsect region; see the Remarks slat, nlat southern and northern latitudes of the subsect region elon, wlon eastern and western longitudes of the subsect region ( slat, nlat, elon, wlon defaults=region slightly larger than that defined by the frame navigation or map specified with MAP or LAT and LON keywords; if NAV=F is specified, the grid is not subsected) incrow, inccol row and column reduction intervals; 1 means use every row/column of grid points in the subsect region, 2 means use every other row/column, etc.; when subsecting a conformal projection grid, the incrow and inccol values must be the same (default=1 for both) Note: If the source grid is a McIDAS grid, you can subsect it by row and column instead of latitude and longitude.
+To do so specify row and column numbers instead of latitudes and longitudes in the first four parameters, and specify ROWCOL as seventh parameter.
+For example, SUBSECT=10 40 80 160 1 2 ROWCOL uses rows 10, 11, 12,, 40 and columns 80, 82, 160 for the subsect region.
+(If you don't include the ROWCOL at the end, it will treat 10 and 40 as latitudes, and 80 and 16 longitudes.)